 Other symptoms associated with eye swelling can depend on the underlying cause but may include a red, meaty appearance to the eye, eye discharge which may be thick or watery, runny nose, fever, sneezing and pain.
 Allergies typically cause watery eyes and possibly itching.

-- Trauma or foreign bodies – Such as a grass seed stuck in the eye or a scratch can cause localised swelling and a great deal of discomfort.
+- Trauma or foreign bodies – Common foreign bodies include grass seed and grit, which may stick to the outer layer of the eyeball or embed into it.
+Scratches can cause localised swelling as well as a great deal of pain and discomfort.

 - An eye or eyelid tumour – Surgery to remove the eyeball (enucleation).
 If the tumour is on the eyelid, surgical removal of the tumour and radiation therapy as a follow-up.